Enter your email address below and subscribe to our newsletter

 Different types of White Rice

-Many people recommend washing the rice before cooking it.
-We’ve done that for years and still do, but we don’t wash the rice as aggressively as we used to.
-The rice we eat typically has very little starch; therefore, one would wash the rice until the water runs clear.
-However, the rice that we purchase is pre-washed and packaged, so it is relatively clean and free of starch.
-We rinse the rice two to three times.
-In the past, we would wash the rice several times.
+If you are wondering whether you should wash your rice, here is our take.
+Many people recommend washing rice before cooking it.
+This is a practice we’ve followed for years, although we don’t wash it as vigorously as we used to.
+The rice we typically consume has very little starch, so we wash it until the water runs clear.
+Most of the rice we buy is pre-washed and packaged, making it relatively clean and low in starch.
+We now rinse the rice two to three times, rather than several times as we did in the past.
+To determine if you should wash your rice, observe the water’s clarity after rinsing.
+If the water runs clear after three washes, the rice is generally clean.

 Ingredients